shivanshwadhwani/python-program/README.md

 # python-program
-contains a python code file to parse a string and print the english dictionary words from it
+contains a python code file to parse a string and print the english dictionary words from it.